Guilherme-Vasconcelos/wallpaper-panic/README.md

 most Unix-based operating systems.

 Unfortunately I have not found a desktop environment agnostic way to change wallpaper, so currently it only works on Xfce.
-Contributions are welcome from people of other environments.

 ### Usage

 **WIP**

 ### License